 If this equipment is available, it should be used on EVERY intubation, and always be one of the five confirmation steps.
 MAINTAIN THIS DEVICE UNTIL PATIENT CARE IS TRANSFERRED TO THE RECEIVING HOSPITAL STAFF.
-Under normal conditions, ventilations should not exceed

-10-12 ventilations per minute, as referenced on P. 17.
+Under normal conditions, ventilations should not exceed 10-12 ventilations per minute, as referenced on the AHA CPR Guidelines Chart.
 Only if signs of cerebral herniation are present, hyperventilate at 20 ventilations per minute to a goal end tidal value of 30 mmHg.